bartificer/programming-by-stealth/docs/pbs40.md

 When designing a form, the first thing you need to do is figure out what information you want to extract from the user.

 Once you have a list of pieces of information, you need to go through that list item by item and decide which of the many possible form elements would work best.
 Don’t assume there will be a one-to-one mapping between the data you want and form elements.
 Sometimes you’ll use many form elements to capture one piece of information.
-E.g. it makes sense to use multiple drop-down-lists to collect date information.
+For example, it makes sense to use multiple drop-down lists to collect date information.
 Ultimately, it’s about choosing the form elements that will make it as easy as possible for the users to instinctively do the right thing, and as hard as possible to do the wrong thing.

 ### Always Remember that Markup and Presentation are Loosely Coupled

 Let me just repeat my mantra – _“HTML is for defining what something is, CSS is for defining how it should look”_.

 Try to avoid altering your HTML to suit your presentation preferences.
-Instead, start by writing logical HTML that captures the structure of your form, then, style it.
+Instead, start by writing logical HTML that captures the structure of your form, then style it.
 You’d be surprised how disconnected markup and look can be.

 As an example, in my HTML markup, my fields and their matching labels are contained within unordered lists.
 Despite this fact, there is not a single bullet character visible on the page!
-The reason for this is that I chose to style my lists without bullets, but fundamentally, the genre section really is just a list of genres, so the HTML markup reflects that.
+The reason for this is that I chose to style my lists without bullets.
+Fundamentally, the genre section really is just a list of genres, so the HTML markup reflects that.

 Here is a snippet of the HTML for my genre section: